-Love songs are MADE for Valentine’s Day coming up, romantic music is in the air.
+Love is the inspiration for countless songs.
+With Valentine’s Day coming up, romantic music is in the air.
 But what if, instead of a slow ballad, you’re in the mood for something that shreds?

 “Crazy on You” by Heart

 From its galloping guitar line to Ann Wilson’s wailing chorus, Heart’s ode to love in a time of despair is pure rock magic.
 The lyrics shift from talk of “bombs and the devil” to “the gentle sweet singing on leaves in the wind” and back again seamlessly.
 Crank this one up and see how crazy you can get.

 “Dead Leaves and the Dirty Ground” by The White Stripes

 One of the biggest singles from their breakout album White Blood Cells, “Dead Leaves and the Dirty Ground” sounds like a rather bleak title.
 That is, until you hear the second part of that phrase – “when I know you’re not around.”
 The White Stripes’ minimalist blues-meets-garage rock sound is so driving that the sweetness of lines like “If I could just hear your pretty voice I don’t think I’d need to see you at all” is easily overlooked.

 “Sweet Child O’ Mine” by Guns N’ Roses